Leading for Value

 The Operator

-Lee took Able Aerospace from zero to more than $100 million in annual revenue and a mid-nine-figure exit, across a twenty-year run as its operator.
+Lee Benson took Able Aerospace from zero to more than $100 million in annual revenue and a mid-nine-figure exit, across a twenty-year run as its operator.
 He didn’t outgrow his competitors with a bigger strategy.
-He did it by being relentless about where value was created and how the organization stayed aligned to it.
+He did it by being relentless about one question: where does this business create value, and is the whole organization lined up behind it?

-That’s the instinct the day runs on.
-It’s the same reflex that built Able: when you look at it this way, it’s just a math problem we can solve.
+That instinct is what the day runs on.
+In Lee’s words: when you look at it this way, it’s just a math problem we can solve.
 Leading for Value puts that lens in your leadership team’s hands, on your business, for a day.
-Lee and the ETW team lead the sessions directly.
+Every session is run by Lee and ETW facilitators.

 The Room

-Leading for Value works best when the people who run the company are in the room together — the CEO, president, COO, and senior leadership team.
+Leading for Value works best when the people who run the company are in the room together.
+CEO, president, COO, the senior leadership team.
 The whole group, not a delegate.

 It’s a fit when:

-The team is growing and starting to feel the drag of competing priorities and blurred ownership.
+• The business is growing and the team's feeling the drag: competing priorities, blurred ownership.

-The CEO wants the team aligned on what matters, not just informed.
+• You want the team aligned on what matters, not just informed about it.

 It’s Not a Fit

-It’s not a fit for a team looking for motivation, an offsite to break up the quarter, or abstract leadership training.
-And it’s not a fit if the CEO won’t be in the room, working and challenged alongside everyone else.
+It’s not a fit for a team looking for motivation, an offsite to break up the quarter, or leadership training in the abstract.
+And it doesn’t work if the CEO won’t be in the room, working and getting challenged alongside everyone else.

 FAQ